 Two LSU basketball players will serve Raising Cane's at Highland Road location ahead of March Madness

-BATON ROUGE — LSU women's basketball stars Aneesah Morrow and Mikyla Williams will work a shift at the original Raising Cane's location on Highland Road ahead of March Madness.
+BATON ROUGE — LSU women's basketball stars Aneesah Morrow and Mikaylah Williams will work a shift at the original Raising Cane's location on Highland Road ahead of March Madness.

 Morrow and Williams will work their shift on Monday from 3 p.m. to 4 p.m. and will serve customers through the drive-thru and at the counter.
 They will also speak to the media afterward.